emorynlp/nlp4j/nlp4j/md/quickstart/train.md

 ```

 * Use the [`-XX:+UseConcMarkSweepGC`](http://www.oracle.com/technetwork/java/tuning-139912.html) option for JVM, which reduces the memory usage into a half.
-* Add [`log4j.properties`](../../src/main/resources/configuration/log4j.properties) to your classpath (see [log4j](http://logging.apache.org/log4j/)).
+* Add [`log4j.properties`](../../src/main/resources/configuration/log4j.properties) to your classpath or put it under the directory you run (see [log4j](http://logging.apache.org/log4j/)).
  * `L`: number of labels.
  * `SF`: number of sparse features.
  * `NZW`: number of non-zero weights.
  * `N/S`: number of nodes processed per second.

 Once you figure out the optimized set of hyper-parameters, modify the values in the configuration file.
 In this case, we would modify the max epoch to `3` (see [`config-train-sample-optimized.xml`](../../src/main/resources/configuration/config-train-sample-optimized.xml#L18)).
 The following command takes [`sample-trn.tsv`](../../src/main/resources/dat/sample-trn.tsv), trains a dependency parsing model, and saves the final model to `dep.xz`.
+Note that the development set is not used for this training because `-d` is not set.

 ```
 $ java -Xmx1g -XX:+UseConcMarkSweepGC java edu.emory.mathcs.nlp.bin.NLPTrain -mode dep -c config-train-sample-optimized.xml -t sample-trn.tsv -m dep.xz